Open-Source LLM Leaderboard: April 2026

 The open-source AI revolution is no longer a promise.
 It is a reality.
-In February 2026, open-weight models routinely match or exceed the performance of proprietary models from just twelve months ago, and in some specialized benchmarks, they compete with the very best closed models available today.
+In April 2026, open-weight models routinely match or exceed the performance of proprietary models from twelve months ago, and in specialized benchmarks they compete with the very best closed models available today.
 For developers, researchers, and organizations that need control over their AI infrastructure, the options have never been better.

 Open-Source LLM Rankings